dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ### Version 2.0 Changelog
 > 1. Added Detailed fire damage data
->       - CALFIRE damage cost data added
+>       - CALFIRE damage cost data added,
->       - Estimate cost of damage from damage to structures
+>       - Estimation of damage directly from structures
->       - More accurate target
->       - Attaches significance to fires that cause damage only
 > 2. Expanded the dates for weather and damage data
 >       - Expanded from 2018-2020 to 2018-2025
 > 3. New Features
 >       - `Fire History` average fires per month for previous years
->       - `Dryness Indicator` rolling count of days without rain
 > 4. Data Handling Optimization
 >       - Simplified handling of case study data as references instead of storing separate databases
 > 5. Geographical and Temporal Integration